GRAAL-Research/deepparse/docs/source/training_guide.rst

 However, there are a couple of points to consider in order to obtain favourable results:

 - **Make sure you have enough data**: deep learning models are notorious for being pretty data hungry, so unless you have enough data the models are going have a hard time learning.
-Since deepparse's models have already been trained on a few million addresses, the need for data is mitigated when it come to fine-tuning.
-However, it is recommended to at least have a few thousand examples per new country when retraining.
+Since Deepparse's models have already been trained on a few million addresses, the need for data is mitigated when it comes to fine-tuning.
+However, it is recommended to use at least a few thousand examples per new country when retraining.

 - **Prepare your dataset**: once you are done pre-processing your dataset, you must convert it to a format which can be loaded into a :class:`~deepparse.dataset_container.DatasetContainer`.
 See the :ref:`dataset_container` section for more details.